 The normative perspective is based on regulatory requirements, particularly with respect to the institution's capital base.
-Various scenarios are analysed as part of the integrated, three-year capital planning process.
+Various different scenarios are analysed as part of our three-year integrated capital planning.
 On the one hand, we analyse a baseline scenario, which assumes business performance under normal economic conditions.
 On the other hand, an adverse scenario is investigated, which assumes a severe economic downturn that will have an impact significantly beyond one year.
 This scenario is based on extensive macro-economic assumptions, along with assumptions for the specific institution.
 It is not merely simulated in isolation for individual parameters.
-Instead, the adverse scenario under the Minimum Requirements for Risk Management (MaRisk) represents an integrated stress test with effects on all relevant indicators.
+Instead, the adverse scenario constitutes an integrated stress test, with an impact on all relevant parameters, as defined by the Minimum Requirements for Risk Management (MaRisk).
 It also includes control measures taken by the management to counter the crisis.
-Our results show that the Bank can also comfortably survive such extreme scenarios with its own capital and profitability.
-The current decision by the BaFin regarding an increase of the capital conservation buffer by 0.75% was also analysed with the result that this will prospectively not have any material consequences on the Bank's capital situation.
+The results clearly show that the Bank could even comfortably navigate a scenario of such an extreme nature using its own assets and earnings power.
+Current decisions made by the banking supervisory authorities regarding changes in the capital requirements are analysed as required in terms of their impact on the Bank's capital situation and included in planning.
 All prescribed regulatory capital ratios are comfortably met.

-For the economic perspective, the risk coverage potential is calculated close to fair value.
-HGB capital indicators, together with hidden reserves and/or liabilities are the starting point.
-Planned profits are not included in our approach, as a general rule.
-For risk categories referred to, the potential losses of the business divisions are quantified on the basis of the value-at-risk principle (VaR).
-The value-at-risk indicates the upper loss limit for a specified probability level.
-The risk quantification is performed using established fair value model calculations at a high confidence level of 99.9% and with a risk assessment horizon of one year.
-The value-at-risk fundamentally reflects the potential losses under normal market conditions.
+For the economic perspective, the risk coverage potential is calculated at close to fair value.
+HGB capital indicators in the balance sheet, together with hidden reserves and/or liabilities, are the starting point.
+Under our very conservative approach, budgeted profits are not credited.
+We quantify the potential losses suffered by our business units for the above risk types on the basis of the value-at-risk (VaR) principle, which thereby represents the upper loss ceiling for a given probability level.
+The risk quantification is performed using established model calculations at a high confidence level of 99.9% and with a risk assessment horizon of one year.
+In principle, the VaR calculations reflect potential losses on the basis of normal market conditions.
 To gain a more extreme perspective on the risk situation, we supplement risk evaluations with appropriate historical and hypothetical stress tests.

-Our regular comparisons between risk and risk-covering assets are based on these two different methods of assessing the risk position.
+The risk and risk cover are compared on a regular basis, with an eye to these two different ways of assessing the Bank's overarching risk exposure.
 Risk-mitigating diversification effects across the various risk types are consciously ignored by conservatively aggregating the covering amounts for the various categories of risk.

-In the course of monthly and quarterly analyses that are conducted in parallel with one another, we compare the results of various stress scenarios specific to risk types, as well as of general stress scenarios, with the available economic risk-covering assets.
-The results are not allowed to exceed the covering assets.
-We also perform ad-hoc stress tests, as necessary.
-As an inverse stress test, we define additional scenarios that, if they were to occur, would commit all of the risk-covering assets.
+Monthly and quarterly analyses, carried out in parallel, see us compare the results of various stress scenarios specific to risk types, as well as of general stress scenarios, with the available economic risk cover.
+The results of these analyses cannot exceed the risk capital.
+We also perform ad hoc stress tests, as required, to evaluate crisis situations as they arise.
+In line with the approach of an inverse stress test, we define combined scenarios which would tie up all of the available risk-covering assets if they were to occur.

-In the year under review, with risk utilisation below 40%, by far not all of the Bank's available economic capital was committed by the business divisions.
+In the year under review, the economic capital available to the Bank was far from fully tied up by its business units.
 This highlights the commercial prudence built into the Bank's risk management process and expresses the appropriateness of the relationship between the opportunities arising from business activities and the risks assumed with regard to overall profit or loss.
-Our overall bank management system provides that the business divisions take on risks only if they are commensurate with the potential earnings.
+The Bank's overarching management only permits its business units to take on risk when it is commensurate with the potential rewards.

-The figures below show the distribution of the committed economic capital across the Bank's risk categories and business divisions.
+The figures below show the distribution of the committed economic capital across the Bank's risk categories and business units.